Getting Everyone Back Together Safely

-We are currently at the AMBER readiness level in Scotland.
-This means for most Scouts in Scotland you can now organise COVID-19 safe face-to-face activities outdoors only with a maximum group size of 15.
+We are currently at the YELLOW readiness level in Scotland.
+This means for most Scouts in Scotland you can now organise COVID-19 safe face-to-face activities indoor and outdoors with a maximum group size of 30.

 Below is the framework and set of guidance on how elements of face to face Scouts could take place and the safety measures we would need to take into account.

 The Scouts Framework – for face to face activities

 The Scouts Framework is aligned with Government-approved guidance for the Youth Sector developed by the National Youth Agency.
 This framework will apply in every nation within UK Scouting and walks through: